YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <details>
 <summary> CANDECOMP/PARAFAC decomposition </summary>

-CP decomposition via alternating least squares (ALS), which is realized in cp_als.cpp file.
+CP decomposition via alternating least squares (ALS), which is realized in cp_als.cpp.

 The decomposition components of CP is defined as:
 >template\<class type\>